Art experiences of 2025

 During workshops, was the same delightful experience watching the students create, this time with watercolors.
 Preparing the space, laying out the materials, setting up A/V links was part of that delight too!

-In Feb I had one of the most touching experiences of the year- visiting Dr Wei and hearing about the various artworks in her space.
-At 99 she was maintaining her space so beautifully!
-All clean and organised, she remembered the stories for her books and furniture and Artworks.
-It is an honor to have met her and continue to be inspired by her lifetime of work till date as she soon turns 100!
+In Feb I had one of the most touching experiences of the year - visiting Dr Tam Wei.
+Her space was aesthetically charged!
+At 99 she was maintaining her space so beautifully and remembered the stories related to her books and furniture and Artworks.
+It is an honor to have met her, I continue to be inspired by her life and her work.
 Thanks to Nada for bringing us together!

-We are privileged to be in a small but enriching town full of so many interesting personalities!
+We are privileged to be in this small but enriching UIUC towns full of so many interesting personalities!

 In April came the 'Waters of Asia' collaborative exhibit at the AACC.
-I have enjoyed curating exhibits in their space, this time it felt like an advanced experience with help from AACC staff.
+I have enjoyed curating exhibits in their space, this time it was nice experience with help from AACC staff.
 Many Thanks to Amy Breslin for her cooperation and help throughout the process of prep, put up, pull down of this exhibit.

-The entries from Art Workshops, some campus entries and Acend Art360 collaborative community works were part of this exhibit, the most important though for me, were the entries related to Campus dignitaries 90+ years i had met earlier.
-Some links about the exhibit can be found on this page.
+The Exhibit included entries from Art Workshops, entries from around campus , Ascend Art360 collaborative community mobile.
+The most important though for me, were the entries related to senior dignitaries 90+ years i had met earlier.
+Some more info about the exhibit on this page.

 April also brought some valuable Art experiences.
 With the Boneyard Art fest, it always is!
 I feel fortunate to be in a place that represents the fine quality of Art and Artists!